Yash-Aparajit/EDI-PO-tracking-system/README.md

 - Aging tracker
 - Pending status

-This sheet can be shared directly with customers to highlight unresolved issues.
+This sheet can be shared with customers to highlight unresolved issues.

 ---

-### Aging Tracker
+## Aging Tracker

-The system automatically tracks how long an issue remained open.
+The system tracks how long each issue remains open.

 This helps identify: